mhaidarh/data/directory.md

   Get Clug | Like a hug for bike
-Crowdynews | Create Moving Stories senseFly | civil drones, flight planning & control, Maps and 3D Sunrise Calendar | iPhone, Google Calendar app
+Crowdynews | Create Moving Stories senseFly | civil drones, flight planning & control, Maps and 3D

+Sunrise Calendar | iPhone, Google Calendar app
+  Meet by Sunrise | The fastest way to schedule a one-to-one

 Lockify | Securely and simply send private info to anyone About Lockify | Securely send private info to anyone using your existing email, chat, SMS, etc Producteev by Jive | Task management software for teams